theo-armour/2021/sandbox/map-tile-loader-3d/README.md

 ## To Do / Wish List

-* 2021-01-03 ~ Add select location instead of links * add populate by script
 * 2021-01-03 ~ Add no terrain option
 * 2021-01-03 ~ Add terrain of any material
 * 2021-01-03 ~ Add no bitmap option, normals option
-* Add select height with a slider
 * Add select tile overlay
 * Add export to glTF
 * Add display photos at lat * lon